-These platforms are great for the early stage creators, or those who earn below $1m a year on their chosen platform.
+These platforms are great for early-stage creators, or those who earn below $1m a year on their chosen platform.
 However, as the creator starts to earn even more money, it will be interesting to see how these platforms adapt.

-Many users on platforms such as Substack, Patreon or OnlyFans question whether the 5-30% clip platform owners take on creator’s revenue is fair, and feel restricted by the lack or brand ownership they have over their content produced via those platforms.
+Many users on platforms such as Substack, Patreon or OnlyFans question whether the 5-30% clip platform owners take on creator's revenue is fair and feel restricted by the lack of brand ownership they have over their content produced via those platforms.

 Time will tell.
 But if these platforms are to retain their top creators, they might start to look at allowing top creators to white label their product, own their audience, and provide discovery options.
 They may need to shift their revenue opportunities from taking a percentage of revenue, to a flat SaaS model or a combination.